- 1840-1946 (Creation)

 Dates of creation revision deletion

 In 2017, the Wellcome Trust funded a project ‘Opening Up the Body’, to conserve, digitise and catalogue the post mortem volumes held at the Archives and Special Collections, St George’s, University of London.
 The records were conserved by the Leather Conservation Centre (LCC) and digitised by the London Metropolitan Archives (LMA).
-The collection was catalogued in 2019-2020 by two project archivists, Juulia Ahvensalmi and Natasha Shillingford.
+The collection was catalogued in 2019-2020 by two project archivists, Juulia Ahvensalmi and Natasha Shillingford, and from 2020 by Natasha Shillingford and Alexandra Foulds.
 The funding bid submission and subsequent project management was undertaken by archivist Carly Manson.
 From Jun 2020, the project was managed by Juulia Ahvensalmi.